 Simplified Home Office Tax Deduction vs Actual Expense Tax Deduction

-Check out this article on the IRS website for more information on Simplified Home Office Tax Deductions, Simplified Home Office Tax Deduction.
+Check out this article on the IRS website for more information this method, Simplified Home Office Tax Deduction.

 A Note About the 2017 / 2018 Tax Cut and Jobs Act

-Many self employed individuals are discouraged to take the home office tax deduction.
-This is because they feel not only that they are not entitled to it, but that it will trigger an audit.
+Self employed individuals are discouraged to take the home office tax deduction because they don’t feel entitled to it and they think it will trigger an audit.
 Further, these feelings are particularly apparent since the 2017 / 2018 Tax Cut and Jobs Act.
-However, this is not true, read on to find out why.
+However, this is not true.
+Read below to find out why.

 The 2017 Tax Cut and Jobs Act only applies to W2 employees.
 Self employed individuals, freelancers, independent contracts and 1099’s are not W2 employees.
 The home office tax deduction is available to you if you are one of these.